asawho/rfid-makerlab/readme.md

 Both plug and door are targeted at the Pimoroni Automation phat.
 This is not necessary, but was just easier than using a level shifter and separate relay for handling 5v for the plug and 12v for the door.

 ## Todo
-Put in filtering on the Access Logs page.
 Add in the Mail transport to email errors to staff.
-Implement the device status page and watchdog on the server to email when a device doesn't call home every so often.
 Put in log rotation so we don't fill up.

 ## Brand New Pi Notes